 Patient Counseling Information

-Neutropenia and Anemia: Patients should be informed that the important toxicities associated with zidovudine are neutropenia and/or anemia.
-They should be told of the extreme importance of having their blood counts followed closely while on therapy, especially for patients with advanced HIV-1 disease [see Boxed Warning, Warnings and Precautions (5.1)].
+Inform patients that the important toxicities associated with zidovudine are neutropenia and/or anemia.
+Inform them of the extreme importance of having their blood counts followed closely while on therapy, especially for patients with advanced HIV-1 disease [see Boxed Warning, Warnings and Precautions (5.1)].

-HIV-1/HBV Co-infection: Patients co-infected with HIV-1 and HBV should be informed that deterioration of liver disease has occurred in some cases when treatment with lamivudine was discontinued.
-Patients should be advised to discuss any changes in regimen with their physician [see Warnings and Precautions (5.4)].
+Advise patients co-infected with HIV-1 and HBV that worsening of liver disease has occurred in some cases when treatment with lamivudine was discontinued.
+Advise patients to discuss any changes in regimen with their healthcare provider [see Warnings and Precautions (5.4)].

-Drug Interactions: Patients should be cautioned about the use of other medications, including ganciclovir, interferon alfa, and ribavirin, which may exacerbate the toxicity of zidovudine [see Drug Interactions (7.3)].
+Advise patients that other medications may interact with Lamivudine and Zidovudine Tablets and certain medications, including ganciclovir, interferon alfa, and ribavirin, may exacerbate the toxicity of zidovudine, a component of lamivudine and zidovudine tablet [see Drug Interactions (7.1)].

-All brand names listed are the registered trademarks of their respective owners and are not trademarks of AvKARE, Inc.
+Disclaimer: Other brands listed are the registered trademarks of their respective owners and are not trademarks of Cipla Limited.